alfonsusac/nextjs-better-unstable-cache/README.md

     // Add custom string for logging
     logID: "Query Data"

+    // Suppress warning if used in client side or
+    // . without caching function
+    suppressWarnings: true // default fals

     // `revalidateTags` and `additionalCache` can also receive
     //   callbacks to retrieve the slug from the primary function }